spacetelescope/hstcal/README.md

 ## Other Software

-The following are also part of HST pipeline but not in this package:
+The following are also part of the standard HST pipeline, but are independent software packages written in Python or Python layered on C:

-* COS pipeline: See [COS Data Handbook](https://www.stsci.edu/hst/cos/documents/handbooks/datahandbook/COS_cover.html) and [costools documentation](https://costools.readthedocs.io/)
+* COS pipeline (`calcos` and `costools`): See [COS Data Handbook](https://www.stsci.edu/hst/cos/documents/handbooks/datahandbook/COS_cover.html) and [costools documentation](https://costools.readthedocs.io/)
 * [Drizzlepac](https://www.stsci.edu/scientific-community/software/drizzlepac.html)

 ## Dev notes